 Lab Manager and Technical Assistants

 Chris received his PhD from Boston University where he was trained as a patch clamp electrophysiologist.
-He is currently the Research Laboratory Operations Manager of the DiCarlo Lab.
+He joined the DiCarlo lab in May 2016 as Research Laboratory Operations Manager.

 Computer Programmer and Software Developer